Catholic Charities breaks ground on permanent home!

-Catholic Charities new, permanent home will be located on the corner of Stringtown Rd. and Herndon Drive, just south of the 'old' North High School.
+On June 3rd Bishop Siegel joined members of the Catholic Charities Board of Advisors, Diocesan personnel, Danco Construction, and Buente and Buente Architects to bless and break the ground for Catholic Charities' new, permanent home located on the corner of Stringtown Rd. and Herndon Drive.
 The 9,800 square foot building will house 20 offices and three large meeting spaces.
 We look forward to moving in Spring of 2020.
 Thanks for the generosity of all parishioners who supported us through the Stewards of God's Grace Capital Campaign!

 Looking for employment?